Welcome to today's edition of the Rush 24-7 podcast.

 So that's really what this email scandal has evolved to.

-It has become an investigation into the Clintons, leveraging her position as Secretary of State to raise money for their foundation and for them personally, as in personally hired to do speeches or become consultants for companies in exchange for what?
+It has become an investigation into the Clintons leveraging her position as Secretary of State to raise money for their foundation and for them personally as in personally hired to do speeches or become consultants for companies in exchange for what?

-You could be buying something.
+You're buying something.

 You're not just giving them money because you like them.